-Explosion rocks downtown Nashville on Christmas Day
+Explosion that rocked Nashville on Christmas morning appears to be 'intentional act,' police say

-An explosion shook downtown Nashville early Friday, with black smoke filling the morning sky, according to local reports.

-Nashville's Fox 17 said the blast was reported at approximately 5:40 a.m. local time.
+The Metro Nashville Police Department said the blast occurred at approximately 6:30 a.m. local time and was connected to a vehicle in the neighborhood.

+"This appears to have been an intentional act," the police department tweeted.
+"Law enforcement is closing downtown streets as investigation continues."
+They department said they are investigating along with the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-"There is an incident involving an explosion," the Nashville Fire Department said in a statement.
+"There is an incident involving an explosion," the Nashville Fire Department said in a statement reported by local Fox 17 earlier in the morning.
 "This is an active scene.
-Metro Nashville Police Department and Nashville Fire Department are on the scene.
-There are no additional details to provide at this time."
+Metro Nashville Police Department and Nashville Fire Department are on the scene."

+Police told local reporters that they received a call of a suspicious vehicle parked near the city's AT&T building and that hazardous devices units were on their way to the vehicle when the explosion happened.

 Police and firefighters were quickly on the scene after the blast caused noticeable tremors in the surrounding area.